tholian-network/stealth/stealth/README.md

 ## ECMAScript Usage

-The Stealth Library exports a `default` export that contains an `Object` with namespaces.
-Due to otherwise conflicting names, there are no other named exports.
+The Stealth Library exports a `default` export that contains a namespaced `Object`.
+Due to otherwise conflicting names, there are no separately named exports available.

 ```javascript
 // Import Stealth Library